-20b.
+19b.
 Liquidity risk disclosures

 The credit union's policy is to maintain sufficient funds in liquid form at all times to ensure that it can meet its liabilities as they fall due.
+The credit union adheres on an ongoing basis to the minimum liquidity ratio and minimum short term liquidity ratio as set out in regulatory requirements.

-20c.
+19c.
 Interest rate risk disclosures